This post may contain affiliate links. Please read our disclosure policy.

-These easy mulitas are essentially quesadillas – but they’re extra, if you know what I mean.
+These mulitas are extra, if you know what I mean.
 Just look at those layers!
-Make them with leftover birria meat, pork carnitas or even carne asada steak.
+Make them with leftover birria meat, pork carnitas, shredded chicken, or even carne asada steak.

 Mulitas are one of my favorite ways to use up leftover meat while also treating myself to food that feels like it’s straight out of a Mexican restaurant.
-Corn tortillas are stuffed with leftover meat, cheese, and refried beans, then fried in olive oil until golden.
-Once everything is fried, that top layer of crispy tortilla is pulled pack so that you can stuff guacamole and pico de gallo inside the mulita.
-Finish everything off with some sour cream on top, more guacamole and salsa, plus a squeeze of fresh lime juice.
+Corn tortillas are stuffed with meat, cheese, and refried beans, then cooked in olive oil until golden.
+Then that top layer of crispy tortilla is pulled pack so you can stuff guacamole and pico de gallo inside the mulita.
+Add some sour cream on top, more guacamole and salsa, plus a squeeze of fresh lime juice.

 Sounds tasty right?
 That’s because it is my friend!
 This recipe has #allthethings.